Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Background

-We evaluate five latest LLMs in this work.
+\textbf{LLMs.} We evaluate five publicly accessible frontier models from major vendors.
+This selection is intended to represent realistic attacker-accessible capability levels across general/code-oriented LLMs, rather than to exhaust the full model space.
 GPT-4.1 (OpenAI) is known for strong reasoning and consistent performance across code and language tasks.
 Gemini 2.5 Pro (Google) handles text, code, and images well, matching GPT-4-class performance.
 Claude Opus 4 (Anthropic) offers long-context reasoning and is suited for safety-critical tasks.
-DeepSeek-V2 delivers high performance in bilingual and code tasks.
-Qwen3 Plus (Alibaba) provides strong code and dialogue capabilities, especially in English and Chinese.
+DeepSeek-R1 delivers high performance in bilingual tasks.
+Qwen3-Plus (Alibaba) provides strong code and dialogue capabilities, especially in English and Chinese.